-PRO TIP: Nearby, you can check out the sea lion caves, go horseback riding along the beach or Thor’s Well in Cape Perpetua just 30 minutes north.
+Local Tip: Nearby, you can check out the sea lion caves, go horseback riding along the beach or Thor’s Well in Cape Perpetua just 30 minutes north.

-PRO TIP: If you’re into museums, there are over 40 in the area.
+Local Tip: If you’re into museums, there are over 40 in the area.
 Here are some of the ones we checked out!

-5. North Umpqua River
+5. North Umpqua River, Oregon

 The waters of the North Umpqua River are beautifully turquoise and green.
 It’s also known for its fly-fishing.
 There is a 31-mile stretch that is set aside exclusively for the fishers, meaning no kayaks or rafts.
 If you’re not much of a fisher, there are a ton of waterfalls in the area, big leaf maples (amazing during the Fall), and plenty of trails to explore.

-PRO TIP: Check out the popular Toketee Falls and the Umpqua Hot Springs!
+Local Tip: Check out the popular Toketee Falls and the Umpqua Hot Springs!
 The 108-degree pool is perched at the cliff’s edge to give you an amazing view.

 6. Yakima, Washington

-Distance: 185 miles / 3 hrs
+Distance: 185 mi / 3 hrs (map)

 Yakima produces 77% of all hops grown in the United States.
 It’s an agricultural town but still offers up and coming breweries, restaurants, and there are eight wineries in town.
 During the summer, people often hike, mountain bike, or go tubing.
 During the winter, the city is covered in snow.

 Craving Asian drinks or snacks?
 Stop by Bubbles & Co and say hi to our friends, Peter and Stephanie.